metablaster/WindowsFirewallRuleset/README.md

 Inside the [Readme](https://github.com/metablaster/WindowsFirewallRuleset/tree/master/Readme)
-folder you will find useful information not only about this project but also general information on how to troubleshoot firewall and network problems, or gather more relevant information.
+folder you will find useful information not only about this project but also general information on how to troubleshoot firewall and network problems, or gather other relevant information.

-It might answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall in real time, you should go ahead and read it!\
+It might answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall in real time.\
 It's recommended you read those documents here on github because of formatting and screenshots.